 Did you overindulge on the weekend?
-The following is one of my favourite overindulgence Chinese herbal teas.
-You can grab these from any Asian grocery or contact me if you would like some delivered.
+The following is one of our favourite overindulgence Chinese herbal teas.
+You can grab these from any Asian grocery or contact us if you would like some posted to you.

 **This is not a customised tea, it may not be suitable for all people.

-These 3 herbs work together to strengthen the digestive system, promote digestion and transforms food retention.
+These three herbs work together to strengthen the digestive system, promote digestion and transforms food retention.

 Mai Ya is barley.
 This is good for food stagnation.
 It is mainly used to facilitate digestion of starches and carbohydrates.
 Be aware that if breastfeeding, large amounts of barley could inhibit lactation.
 However small doses might promote lactation (dose is everything).